Why Do Laptops Break So Easily? 8 Reasons

 Laptops come with small, built-in fans to keep the units cool, but this will not be enough to prevent overheating if the devices are overworked.

-- Run the device for too long without a break.
-If you use your laptop for extended hours and notice it’s starting to overheat, then it’s best to shut it down and give it some time to cool off.
+• Run the device for too long without a break.
+If you use it for extended hours and notice it’s starting to overheat, it’s best to shut it down and give it some time to cool off.

-Ultimately, allowing your laptop to overheat regularly will significantly reduce its useful life, meaning you’ll need to make costly repairs or even purchase a new unit altogether.
+Ultimately, allowing your laptop to overheat regularly will significantly reduce its useful life, meaning you’ll need to make costly repairs or purchase a new unit.

 2. You’ve damaged your hard disk drive